 Not that you have to wait until college to be your most excellent self.
 Every day is an opportunity to become a better person - someone who tries to always be a friendly neighbor and does what they can to make the world a more peaceful place.

 I was an outsider.
-Kids picked on me for being a nerd and doing weird things like writing song lyrics all over my Keds, or being the only one laughing in class when no one else thought it was funny, or actually loving science.
+Kids bullied me for being a nerd and doing weird things like writing song lyrics all over my sneakers, or being the only one laughing in class when no one else thought it was funny, or actually loving science.
 Now I own my weirdness because everyone knows that outsiders grow up to be the most successful, creative, loving people.
 But it was lonely at the time.
 I don't have any brothers or sisters, so I spent tons of time alone growing up.
-I had my group of friends, but I didn't really feel like any of them got me.
+I had my group of friends, but I didn't really feel like any of them understood me.
 I was trying to hide some embarrassing things about my life and couldn't connect with them as much as I wanted to.
 Books were my true friends.
 I would read my favorite books so many times the pages would start to fall out.
 I was so thankful that the authors wrote those books, that their characters inspired me to never give up.